Table of Contents:

 Cut the notches precisely (or mark them with chalk if you prefer).

-You will get clean, regular pieces ready to assemble without additional adjustments.
+You will get clean, even pieces ready to assemble without additional adjustments.

 How to choose the right size on a pattern?

 Choosing the right size is one of the most important steps when using a sewing pattern.
-Unlike ready-to-wear sizes, pattern sizes are based on precise measurements and not brand standards.
-Even if you think you “wear a 38” or “an M,” it is essential to check your measurements to avoid a garment that is too tight, too loose, or poorly proportioned.
+Unlike ready-to-wear clothing sizes, pattern sizes are based on precise measurements rather than brand standards.
+Even if you think you "wear a 38" or "an M," it is essential to check your measurements to avoid a garment that is too tight, too loose, or poorly proportioned.
 Fortunately, this step is simple once you know what to measure and how to interpret the provided size chart.

 To choose the right size, start by taking three essential measurements: